 You may or may not have an opinion from a physician about the nature of your injuries, but you don’t necessarily have to have that at the time of filing the lawsuit.
 You might need to get a doctor’s opinion eventually, but you should have a good idea of what happened, when it happened, where it happened, and how it happened before you file a civil claim.

 It’s also important to get photographs of your injuries as they progress.
-For example, if your car crash was two days ago and your right arm is completely bruised, get photographs of that and take more pictures every couple of days.
+For example, if your Omaha car accident was two days ago and your right arm is completely bruised, get photographs of that and take more pictures every couple of days.
 Taking a photograph or two every couple of days helps document to the jury the progression of the healing process and the extent of your injuries.

 Getting the Evidence Ready for Trial